Mike Yastrzemski Preview, Player Props: Giants vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.2 K/9, which ranks 25th in MLB.
+- The Guardians pitching staff ranks 26th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Guardians' 3.98 team ERA ranks ninth among all MLB pitching staffs.
+- The Guardians have the ninth-ranked team ERA across all MLB pitching staffs (3.98).

-- Guardians pitchers combine to surrender 158 home runs (1.1 per game), the eighth-fewest in baseball.
+- Guardians pitchers combine to allow 159 home runs (1.1 per game), the seventh-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.